SummaryRead the full fact sheet

 The first few minutes in an emergency are vital and can make a difference between life and death.
 You can make a difference if you:

-- Keep CPR instructions on the pool fence and in a first aid kit.
+- Keep CPR instructions on the pool fence and in a .

-- Keep emergency numbers by the phone or two-way radio.
-Program them into your phone.
+- Keep emergency numbers in your phone and by the landline phone or 2-way radio.

 - Call triple zero (000) for an ambulance immediately.